mybb/meta/architecture/mybb-1.9-theme-system.md

     1. copying the Extension's files into a MyBB installation (e.g. from a code repository),
     2. editing the Extension's source code and observing the effects,
     3. comparing and copying files from the MyBB installation back into the source (e.g. a code repository)
+  - **System Complexity**

+    A logical directory structure is preferred to simplify the implementation and related code (e.g. querying data using normalized paths), and to minimize cognitive load.

     in which case static directory names would be preferred to preserve code history and allow quick comparison.

-  Specifically, the following desired features can be identified:
+  Specifically, the following desired features can be identified, in order of importance:
-  - **Normalized Paths** (System Complexity)

-    The storage structure follows and illustrates the system's logical hierarchy.
-  - **Overwrite Protection** (User Experience and Data Integrity)
+  - **Overwrite Protection** (User Experience and Data Integrity — high importance)

     New versions of the Extension can be uploaded without overwriting past versions' data.

-  - **Recognition of Deleted Files** (User Experience and Data Integrity)

-    Removed files, present in past versions, won't be incorrectly included again after uploading the new version.
+  - **Live Editing with Static Paths** (Developer Experience)

+    The same file paths as the ones uploaded can be used to edit and preview changes.
   - **Importing with Static Paths** (Developer Experience)

     The Extension's files can be added to the installation without changing directory names to indicate specific versions beforehand.
-  - **Live Editing with Static Paths** (Developer Experience)

-      The same file paths as the ones uploaded can be used to edit and preview changes.
   - **Exporting with Static Paths** (Developer Experience)

     The Extension's files can be downloaded and moved to the same directory structure without changing versioned directory names to static ones beforehand.
   - **Copy Synchronization** (Developer Experience)

     If copies of the Extension's files are made (e.g. to allow safe overwriting), changes are propagated to the copies properly.
+  - **Normalized Paths** (System Complexity)

+    The storage structure follows and illustrates the system's logical hierarchy.
+  - **Recognition of Deleted Files** (User Experience and Data Integrity — low importance)

+    Removed files, present in past versions, won't be incorrectly included again after uploading the new version.

   <br>